 - Communications & Engagement (click here to read position description)

-It is not expected that all applicants will possess a strong understanding of the intersecting field of law and politics.
-If you come from a different academic area but would like to contribute your skills and creativity to the development of our platform, you are welcome!
+It is not expected that all applicants will possess a strong understanding of AiR’s areas of interest.
+If you come from a different academic area but would like to contribute your skills and creativity to the development of our platform, we encourage you to apply.

-To apply, please send your application to Ms. Venus Phuangkom (firstname.lastname@example.org).
+To apply, please send an email to Ms. Venus Phuangkom (firstname.lastname@example.org).